wpeverest/user-registration/readme.txt

 We are ready to assist you!
 You can contact us through the WordPress.org help forums or by visiting our [help page](https://wpuserregistration.com/support/).

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/user-registration)

 == Screenshots ==

 1. Form Fields